David-Kyrat/12X005-OFM-TPs/README.md

 ---

-Below you can find the links the gitlabs repo of each TP
+Below you can find the links to the the gitlabs repositories for each TP

 <br/>